silentorb/marloth-story/books/fairytale/part2.md

 "Because Bobby is one of those people who is strong enough to get just about whatever he wants, and he knows it."

-<div class="scene-break">* * *</div>
+* * *

 Dinner that night was much like the previous one, though Ivy spoke a little more than before.
 Bobby was still enigmatic.
 Harris was starting to get on Adelle's nerves.
-He dominated every conversation he was associated with.
+He dominated every conversation within his vicinity.
 Adelle had experimented with several different tactics, but had yet to find a way to shut him up.
 As for Osmand, it was hard to tell if he was basking in their presence or pained to be in their society.